paperschool/docker-webhook-node/README.md

+**n.b.** - Large Refactor To accomodate dependencys for container restarting, expect update to readme to reflect this soon.

 # Docker Node Webhook

 The purpose of this project was to create a light weight server for intercepting [Docker Hub Webhook](https://docs.docker.com/docker-hub/webhooks/) Requests to trigger containeer restarts for use within a simplistic ci/cd system.
 The application runs as a cli allows for starting the server as well as for managing the configuration the server will use.